orangejulius/blog/source/_posts/2014-02-15-i-accidentally-learned-functional-programming-from-ruby.markdown

 on Rails, and how it was better than Django (that's a debate for another blog post).

-I didn't really care for Ruby's syntax, thought Bundler, RVM, rbenv, and co were far more confusing than pip and virtualenv[1], and especially thought the entire mantra of writing code to almost read like English was laughable (things like ```5.times``` especially irritated me).
+I didn't really care for Ruby's syntax, thought Bundler, RVM, rbenv, and co were far more confusing than pip and virtualenv{% fn %}, and especially thought the entire mantra of writing code to almost read like English was laughable (things like ```5.times``` especially irritated me).

 In short, I expected to essentially carry on programming just like before, except possibly with